-When completing your market animal entries, you will be prompted to upload photos and a video of your market animal.
-Our study of last year's auction results supports the conclusion that auction consignors who posted pictures and videos of their animals generally received many more views from prospective buyers and similarly, enjoyed greater bidding activity.
-The final date for you to upload videos and still pictures of your market animal(s) is July 1, 2024 at 5:00PM.
+When completing your market animal entries, you will be prompted to upload a photo of your market animal.
+The final date for you to upload the picture of your market animal(s) is July 1, 2025 at 5:00PM.

 Please review the Junior Livestock Auction Rules & Regulations (Exhibit A) & 4-H & FFA Foundation Buyback Policies (Exhibit B) when considering your entries eligible for this event.